 By far though, my favorite thing found on the streets of New York are these two wooden folding kitchen chairs.
 I found them when out walking the dogs in my neighborhood!
 I was walking by an old building where, leaning casually outside, sat these two just polished collapsed wooden chairs.
 I didn’t know if they were good or bad but one trick about scooping things from the trash man is to take now and question later.
 The worst is to walk by something, think, oh that’s nice, and then twenty minutes later come back and see that it’s gone to someone else.
 You can always take things home and then if you hate them, put them back outside you’re apartment for someone else to grab!
 Karma is real people.

 As soon as I got them home with these chairs though, I realized how much I loved them.
 I’m not sure if the chairs are anything special but I don’t care, they are perfect in my eyes.
 They’re simple, stable, and sit just right in our kitchen.
 Plus they are hella comfortable.

 One caveat though.
 BED BUGS ARE REAL PEOPLE.
+This is why having termite treatment precautions in place are super important.
 Never bring in anything that has a place for bugs to live.
 Furniture = good because you can disinfect the crap out of it.
 Mattresses, couches, chairs with pillows = DON’T EVEN THINK ABOUT IT.

 P.S.
 The linen dishcloth, if you’re interested, comes from a little site called Food52.